 - where KRX_switch is for the switch period of UE to steer the downlink spatial domain reception filter toward a target cell.
 KRX_switch = 1.

-The requirements in this clause do not apply if the time span from the last slot of SI transmission within SI modification period where the broadcasting of the last updated value for t-ServiceStart-r18 is acquired by the UE for the first time to the first slot corresponding to t-ServiceStart-r18 is less than 1s.
+The requirements in this clause do not apply if the time span from the last slot of SI transmission within SI modification period where the broadcasting of the last updated value for t-ServiceStart-r18 and ssb-TimeOffset are available for the UE for the first time to the first slot corresponding to t-ServiceStart-r18 is less than 1s.

 <<End of change>>